CDCgov/phdi/docs/Postmortems/20230504_record_linkage_sql_postmortem.md

 ## Action Items
 The action items we are committing to from the potential action Items.
 Each action item should be in the form of a Zenhub ticket.
+- Error handling in RL endpoint
+- Re-organizing response to include message earlier on
+- Wash your hands and your sql strings (sanitize)

 ## Messaging